chain4travel/camino-docs/docs/guides/multisig-wallets/multisig-wallets.md

 to authorize a transaction.
 It provides an added layer of security and control over the funds, while also determining the level of convenience and ease of use for the wallet.

-## Single Treshold Multisig Wallets
+## Single Threshold Multisig Wallets

 Single threshold multisig wallets are a type of multisig wallet where a single signature is required to sign and execute transactions.
 This means that a transaction can be authorized by any one of the signatories in